 WELCOME TO THE REES & SUMACH COMMUNITY GARDEN WEBSITE

-REES & SUMACH COMMUNITY GARDEN HAS WAITING LIST FOR THE 2013 SEASON
+REES & SUMACH COMMUNITY GARDEN HAS PLOTS AVAILABLE FOR THE 2024 SEASON

-The Rees & Sumach Community Garden plots are currently full for the 2013 season.
-However, the garden maintains a waiting list for interested gardeners, from which available plots will be assigned on a first-come, first-served basis.
+The Rees & Sumach Community Garden has plots available.
+Applicants will be assigned plots on a first-come, first-served basis.

 This site features garden progress and rules, information on membership and sponsorships, and useful links to other community gardens and associations.